Getting Started

 The Arduino library developed by Vicharak takes care of configuring the FPGA for you.
 You can install it directly from the Arduino IDE’s Library Manager, just search for “Shrike” and install the Shrike library.

-Choose the first one names as Shrike and not the shrike flash library.
 We are almost done with the setup lets continue and blink en led on FPGA using the arduino IDE.

 Step 4.
 Programming the FPGA from ArduinoIDE